The Hardest Effect I Ever Pulled Off

 Ana Lily Amirpour, director: In A Girl Walks Home Alone at Night, there was this ditch of dead bodies, and we didn’t have the money to get, like, fuckin’ 200 extras to go lay in a ditch.
 I was in Taft, California, and I shot the ditch, and then my producer actually took off his clothes and laid in the ditch in a few different spots so we had a few different angles and positions of him.
 Then back in L.A., we photographed actual people laying down in different positions.
 So all of the bodies are actual people, but then that was made into a matte painting by my visual effects artist.
 We used the power of compositing in CG, but it’s real people that are being composited together … so that’s why it looks real.
 We wanted to get the real motion of somebody dragging a body and rolling [it] into a ditch, so we did that for real — we put a dummy at the bottom of the ditch so that when he actually rolled, he hit something, and you’d see that point of contact.
 All the other bodies are a matte painting that got added to it.
 Computer effects are so much easier, no one bothers doing anything real anymore.
 It’s all just on a green screen and everything is made like in a video game.
 When Richard Donner made Superman and made all those miniatures of New York City, it was so beautiful … and expensive.
 It involved hundreds of artists, building that set.
 It’s so awesome-looking, though.

 John Krasinski, director: The idea of these kids drowning in this corn was something that I was terrified of the entire process.
-I remember I had spoken to a friend of mine, Drew Goddard, and his only note at the end of the script was: “How the hell you gonna do that corn scene?
+I remember I had spoken to a friend of mine, Drew Goddard, and his only note at the end of the script was: “How the hell you gonna do that corn scene?”

 How we did it was Jeff Beecroft, my amazing production designer, designed this ramp under a small kiddie pool of corn.
 So there were only 12 inches of corn the entire time for these kids to look like they were drowning in.
 And they could walk up and down the ramp at any time, and look like they were above the corn or below the corn.
 If they ever got nervous, they could just duck below the corn and gasp for air.
 But it was an intense day.
 The kids, obviously, were such troupers and it was one of those things where [they’re] drowning in corn for, you know, eight hours straight.
 But to this day it’s one of my favorite effects in the movie.